 Thankfully Henry responded quickly to his antibiotics and was ready to be extubated again towards the end of the week.
 The consultant decided to leave him on morphine and wean very slowly this time as he is so dependant on it.
 As a result, extubation to CPAP was a success and Henry stayed off the ventilator at last!

 This week began with Valentine’s day and Henry exchanged cards with his fellow NICU “girlfriend”, there was a nice atmosphere in the ward and the cards made everyone laugh!
 Henry has really started to enjoy being handled more now, he doesn’t even object to the nurses poking and prodding his poorly hand!

 His incubator was changed again today which meant more cuddles for us, we had him out for over an hour and a half this time and he was really settled.
 We also heard him make a noise for the first time which was a little squeak like a mouse!
 We should be able to have cuddles more often now he is not on a ventilator, and when he is having a settled day.

 I had to visit on my own for most of the week as Henry’s daddy was unwell with flu-like symptoms so had to stay away from the hospital.
 In the middle of the week Henry had a night time blip where his temperature suddenly plummeted and he went really pale, he had a blood transfusion and recovered well luckily.
 He was checked for infection but all was clear so it was a bit of a mystery in the end.
-Towards the end of the week he was a little unsettled and started having bradys (short for bradycardia) in which his heart rate and saturations would suddenly drop.
-Sometimes he would need stimulation to help him recover, this had me really worried but I was assured by nurses this is quite normal in premature babies and they eventually grow out of it.
+Towards the end of the week he was a little unsettled and started having bradys (short for bradycardic episodes) in which his heart rate and saturations would suddenly drop.
+Sometimes he would need stimulation to help him recover, this had me really worried but I was assured by nurses that this is quite normal in premature babies and they grow out of it as they get older.

 Week 9 (31 weeks gestation)